 School

-A broad, balanced and ambitious curriculum from Key Stage 3 through to A Levels — fostering thought, curiosity and a desire for learning in every student.
+A broad, balanced and ambitious curriculum from Key Stage 3 through to A Levels — fostering thought, curiosity and a desire for learning.

 The curriculum operates at three levels, addressing students’ academic, personal and social development.
 Intellectual, personal and social maturity is the goal of these structured layers of learning.